-- Where a student is deemed to be 'failing' by the PE.
-In this instance, the placement must follow the 'Failure Protocol' set out in the student's Practice Placement Portfolio and the information for practice educators available on the practice support net: (Follow 'Guidance by Programme') http://www1.uwe.ac.uk/students/practicesupportnet.aspx - If a student fails any placement, one additional opportunity will be offered if the placement was not failed due to any evidenced risk of harm to clients.
+- Where a UWE tutor may have cause for concern, perhaps due to academic performance or previous placement performance. - Where a student is deemed to be 'failing' by the PE.
+In this instance, the placement must follow the 'Failure Protocol' set out in the student's Practice Placement Portfolio and the information for practice educators available on the practice support net: (Follow 'Guidance by Programme') http://www1.uwe.ac.uk/students/practicesupportnet.aspx - If a student fails any placement, one additional opportunity will be offered as long as the placement was not failed due to any evidenced risk of harm to clients.
 If the student fails a first placement opportunity due to concerns regarding professional suitability, they will be referred through the Professional Suitability Procedure for investigation of those concerns.
-If a student fails the first attempt of two consecutive placement modules, they will not be offered another opportunity and will be required to withdraw unless there are mitigating personal circumstances accepted by UWE (RCOT, 2019) - The table on the following page highlights the sequence of actions required by the student during placement.
+If a student fails the first attempt of two consecutive placement modules they will not be offered another opportunity and will be required to withdraw unless there are mitigating personal circumstances accepted by UWE (RCOT, 2019) - The table on the following page highlights the sequence of actions required by the student during placement.